D3STRON/DiceKcd2/Readme.md

 ![](./Streamlit/images/start_new_game.png)

-2) Select Player and a Target Score for the game.
+2) Select Target Score for the game.
 ![](./Streamlit/images/player_and_score_set.png)

 3) Roll your dice and check Enable capture